ruelneuman/full-stack-open-part13/README.md

 User authentication is accomplished using JSON web tokens.
 Tokens can also be blacklisted to prevent further use and users can be disabled entirely.

 ## Lessons Learned

-User authentication and authorization can be difficult to implement correctly.
-Improper implementation can lead to security flaws or unnecessary database queries.
-In the future I would use well tested authentication and authorization strategies already implemented in libraries such as Passport.js.

 One of the main advantages of JSON web tokens is that they are stateless.
 Using a token blacklist (as I did) requires additional database queries for any protected routes to determine token validity.
 This eliminates the advantage of statelessness.
 If I reimplimented this back end I might consider using a refresh token in addion to a short-lived access token.
 The refresh token would permit the user to receive a new access token when the previous one expires.
 It would be possible to blacklist a refresh token if desired to prevent access as soon as the access token expires.
 This would provide a good solution for reducing the number of requests if blacklisting does not need to occur immediately and can wait until the short-lived access token expires.